podspawnpodspawn

 podspawn update

-This checks GitHub for the latest release, downloads it, and replaces the binary.
-Existing SSH sessions are not affected.
+Downloads the latest release and replaces the binary.
+Existing sessions are not affected.

 podspawn update --check